pjeby/mockdown/README.md

 Boolean, default: `false`  (New in version 0.4.0)

 When a test fails, show the *compiled* code in the error output, instead of the original source.
 (Has no effect if `showOutput` is false.)
-This can be useful for debugging a broken test case or example.
+This can be useful for debugging a broken test case or example written in a compile-to-JS language.

 ##### `showDiff`